Letters Live: Format

 Letters Live takes the format of a series of readings of letters, typically performed by famous actors.
 Some actors have a preference for letters they would like to read.
 The letters are sometimes accompanied by music.
 Performers are generally onstage alone, at a lectern, and are usually not known to the audience in advance.

 The letters read during events are selected from those catalogued in Usher's book and blog, and have included correspondences including Virginia Woolf's suicide note and a letter sent by Mahatma Gandhi to Adolf Hitler in 1939.

 Events

 The first event, in 2013, included performers Benedict Cumberbatch, Gillian Anderson, and Neil Gaiman.
 The event, in addition to promoting the two Canongate Books publications, raised money for UK charity The Reading Agency.

 Letters Live has also been hosted at the Hay Festival.

 In 2016, a Letters Live event took place in the Calais Jungle, where actors including Jude Law and Matt Berry read letters written by refugees.

 During the COVID-19 lockdown in the United Kingdom, a digital event was broadcast from the Roundhouse theatre.

 Other performers have included Oscar Isaac, Russell Brand, Ian McKellen, Caitlin Moran, Tom Hiddleston, and Carey Mulligan.
+At a 2019 event at the Royal Albert Hall, Rory Stewart read a critical letter by Boris Johnson's former Eton housemaster to announce his resignation from the Conservative Party of the United Kingdom.

 A U.S. version of Letters Live debuted in 2015 in Los Angeles.
 Performers included Julia Louis-Dreyfus and J. J. Abrams, and the event was hosted by Jimmy Kimmel.
 Another Los Angeles show was performed in 2018.